Fairburn Ings RSPB reserve: Geography

 Birds of conservation concern of these habitats include: the black-necked grebe (Podiceps nigrocollis), garganey (Spatula querquedula), Common redshank (Tringa totanus), whooper swan (Cygnus cygnus) and European golden plover (Pluvialis apricalia).

 Visitor facilities

 There is a visitor centre and five hides.
 Entrance to the reserve is free but there is a charge for car parking.

+Land ownership

+All land within Fairburn and Newton Ings SSSI is owned by the local authority.